Cacti/plugin_hmib/README.md

 the Cacti 'hmib' tab will classify system usage by Operating System.

-The hmib plugin also includes several Graph Templates that allow you to track application memory and cpu utilization accross you environment as well as several other Cacti Graphs.
+The hmib plugin also includes several Graph Templates that allow you to track application memory and cpu utilization across you environment as well as several other Cacti Graphs.

 A few of these Cacti Graph Templates include script files that will allow Cacti to leverage the HMIB data for graphing instead of directly accessing the Cacti Devices for that information.
-This appoach leads to reduce Cacti polling times due to the elimination of latency obtaining the information.
+This approach leads to reduce Cacti polling times due to the elimination of latency obtaining the information.

 ## Installation